Remote Desktop Gateway: MFA and access controls for RD Gateway and RD Web

 MFA is essential for RD Gateway security

-At the same time, cyber insurance increasingly demands MFA protection for risky connections such as RDP.
+• Meet cyber insurance MFA mandates on risky connections such as RDP.

 Securing RD Gateway access with UserLock

-UserLock offers effective MFA and access security for all RD Gateway connections, including RD Web, without relying on a cloud-based SaaS provider.
+UserLock offers granular, on-prem MFA and access security for all RD Gateway connections, including RD Web, without adding cost or complexity.

 Identifying the user’s IP address as an external or internal connection for MFA policies depends on RD Gateway running the Network Policy Server (NPS) agent.
 For more details, read How to Apply MFA for RD Gateway sessions.